Exploring Lake Louise (Banff Canada’s Most Popular Area)

 In general cellular service throughout Banff National Park is extremely limited outside of the towns.
 With that said, you'll probably have a small amount of signal near the Fairmont Chateau hotel.

-Woman sitting along the shores of Lake Louise Banff Canada
+Woman sitting along the shores of a turquoise lake and mountain backdropPin

 Low hanging clouds made for a moody early morning visit to Lake Louise